 What other options to acknowledge are available

-- If your alert notification channel includes email, you can acknowledge the alert at the time you receive it by selecting the email's Acknowledge link.
+- If your notification channel includes email, you can acknowledge the alert at the time you receive it by selecting the email's Acknowledge link.

 - If you've registered and linked your iOS or Android mobile app to your account, you can add mobile as a notification channel in your policies.
 For example, Android users can then acknowledge an alert by using the notification bar.
 You don't need to open the New Relic app.